-Jo Rothchild is the founder & owner of Makingitwork4u, a firm which helps you to introduce you to an easier lifestyle.
+Jo Rothchild is the founder & owner of Makingitwork4u, a firm that helps you to introduce you to an easier lifestyle.
 Working together to assist in building your business while sharing & learning.
 Jo is always enhancing new ideas and sharing and learning new experiences.
 Jo enjoys a challenge and is always thinking outside the box.

 We hope this can inspire you to become a successful person too!
 It is worth listening to a successful entrepreneur or to people who share their success stories.
-We can significantly learn many things from the experiences of them, by listening to their story.
+We can significantly learn many things from their experiences of them, by listening to their story.

 Excerpts from our exclusive interview with her:

 Q1) Tell us a little bit about your start-up and your journey, please;